A repair-first mindset can provide multiple benefits for today’s collision centres.

 During the 2020 Virtual CCIF Conference on October 8, Dave Flockhart, Chief Operating Officer, BETAG Innovation, delivered a session entitled: Return to Prosperity with a Quality Led, Repair First Mindset.

 Arguably, the timing for such a subject focus could not be more appropriate.
 Many collision centres across North America (and other parts of the world) continue to feel pressure from changing customer and stakeholder expectations, to growing vehicle complexity, an increase in the cost of parts and repairs, as well as a decrease in the amount of structural repair work, despite the significant investments OEMs have required for shops in terms of equipment, training and certification to perform these types of repairs.

-Throw in a global pandemic which has led to reduced traffic in many areas and hence lower work volumes and the situation appears particularly dire.
+Throw in a global pandemic that has led to reduced traffic in many areas and hence lower work volumes and the situation appears particularly dire.

 Yet there is hope.
-According to Flockhart, despite the challenges and major changes the collision repair industry is experiencing, there are three fundamental principles that remain the same, three core pillars in fact, that defined CCIF when it was first established in 1998.
+According to Flockhart, despite the challenges and major changes the collision repair industry is experiencing, three fundamental principles remain the same, three core pillars in fact, that defined CCIF when it was first established in 1998.

 - Attracting and retaining staff

 - Industry image

 Flockhart notes that while many collision centres saw a significant decline in repair volumes as a result of COVID-19 government lockdowns, the gradual increase in work provides an ideal opportunity to look to the future and take steps to ensure collision repairers are well-positioned to meet both the challenges and opportunities ahead.